 Sus: An abbreviation for suspicious or suspect.
 Like when you look into buying a couch on your phone, and subsequently get advertisements for furniture on every other device you own…sus.

 Snap Trap: When you get a text from someone and do not reply, but you open a snapchat from them.
 At this point, they know you are on your phone, have likely seen the text, yet are ignoring them.
-A tip from your local Gen Edger: If you are trying to stealthily avoid communication with someone, you must appear inactive on every form of social media.
+A tip from your local Gen Zer: If you are trying to stealthily avoid communication with someone, you must appear inactive on every form of social media.
 My generation is filled with little social media spies—we see everything.

 Tea: No, I’m not referring to the quintessential English drink, instead, it’s the dirt you dish whilst drinking it.
 If you hear someone say, “Lemme give you the TEA,” chances are they aren’t asking you to enjoy an afternoon of biscuits and earl grey, but rather a gossip session filled with the latest drama.